Renszit/Renszit/README.md

 ### My name is Rens 🤗

-I'm a full-stack web developer with a background in printed media and graphic design.
+I'm a full-stack web developer with a background in media and graphic design.

 - 🔭  I’m currently working on a social media project.
 - 🌱  I’m currently learning more about React.js at Spiced Academy Coding bootcamp.